Botanical Profile

 Evidence Gaps

-The highest-value research gap for Meridian Medica: no published RCT has evaluated fennel (or the CCF trio) specifically for hypothyroid-associated digestive dysfunction (bloating, constipation, gastroparesis).
 The GI motility dysfunction of hypothyroidism is well-documented, and fennel's carminative/antispasmodic action is well-proven in other contexts, but the specific application in thyroid patients has not been studied.
-A crossover study comparing CCF tea vs. placebo in Hashimoto's women measuring GI symptom scores, bloating frequency, and transit time would directly validate this cornerstone of the Meridian Medica GI support protocol.
+A crossover study comparing CCF tea vs.

 Fennel seed adulteration risk is relatively low compared to more expensive spices, but quality issues include: